All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-Construct structure by identifying every pair of vertices of $\str{P}$ with isomorphic vertex closures (both by the unary functions the unary relations).
-Finally remove the unary relations and call the resulting structure $\str{C}$. ($\str{C}$ is an ordered structure with $m$ unary functions.)
-There is a homomorphism from $\sh(\str{P})$ to $\str{C}$ that is an embedding on every $\sh(\str{B}_{\vec{v}})$.
+From $\str P$, construct a structure by identifying every pair of vertices of $\str{P}$ with isomorphic vertex closures (isomorphic including the unary relations).
+Finally remove the unary relations and call the resulting structure $\str{C}$ (that is, $\str{C}$ is an ordered structure with $m$ unary functions.)
+From the construction it follows that there is a homomorphism from $\sh(\str{P})$ to $\str{C}$ which is an embedding on every $\sh(\str{B}_{\vv{v}})$.

-It is easy to verify that $\str{C}\to (\str{B})^\str{A}_2$.
-Colouring of copies of $\str{A}$ in $\str{C}$ gives a colouring of $\vert A\vert $-tuples of $\{1,2,\ldots N\}$ (note that there is only one copy of $\str{A}$ for every $\vert A\vert $-tuple of elements of $\{1,2,\ldots,N\}$) and the Ramsey Theorem gives a monochromatic $b$-tuple witch corresponds to a copy of $\str{B}$ in $\str{P}$ and thus also to a copy of $\str{B}$ in $\str{C}$. \end{proof} As a consequence we obtain the Ramsey property of $\mathcal F^m_1$. \begin{corollary}[\cite{Sokic2016}] $\overrightarrow{\mathcal F}^m_1$ is a Ramsey lift of $\mathcal F^m_1$ \end{corollary} \begin{remark} Note that $\overrightarrow{\mathcal F}^m_1$ does not have lift property with respect to $\mathcal F^m_1$.
-If one interprets structures in $\mathcal F^1_1$ as oriented graphs (with edges are pointing from $v$ to $\func{}{1}(v)$), then these graphs form a forest of ``graph trees'' oriented towards a root where the rood may be an oriented cycle.
-To obtain the lift property the order needs to be convex with respect to the individual connected components, it needs to order the cycles of a given size in a unique way and the vertices of trees needs to be ordered convexly level wise with children of a vertex forming a linear interval.
-See~\cite{Sokic2016} for details.
+It is easy to verify that $\str{C}\to (\str{B})^\str{A}_2$: A colouring of copies of $\str{A}$ in $\str{C}$ gives a colouring of $\vert A\vert $-tuples of $\{1,2,\ldots, N\}$ (note that there is only one copy of $\str{A}$ for every $\vert A\vert $-tuple of elements of $\{1,2,\ldots,N\}$) and the Ramsey Theorem gives a monochromatic $b$-tuple which corresponds to a copy of $\str{B}$ in $\str{P}$ and thus also to a copy of $\str{B}$ in $\str{C}$. \end{proof} As a consequence we obtain the Ramsey property of $\mathcal F^m_1$. \begin{corollary}[\cite{Sokic2016}] $\ordclasssup{\mathcal F}{1}^m$ is a Ramsey lift of $\mathcal F^m_1$. \end{corollary} \begin{remark} Note that $\ordclasssup{\mathcal F}{1}^m$ does not have lift property with respect to $\mathcal F^m_1$.
+If one views structures in $\mathcal F^1_1$ as oriented graphs (with edges pointing from $v$ to $\func{}{1}(v)$) then these graphs form a forest of ``graph trees'' oriented towards a root where the root may be an oriented cycle.
+To obtain the lift property the order needs to be convex with respect to the individual connected components, it needs to order the cycles of a given size in a unique way and the vertices of trees need to be ordered convexly level-wise with children of a vertex forming a linear interval~\cite{Sokic2016}.
 The lift property becomes even more involved for classes $\mathcal F^m_1$, $m>1$.
-Precise description of this order will appear in~\cite{Evans2}. \end{remark}
+A precise description of this lift will appear in~\cite{Evans2}. \end{remark}